giga-sec/gigaSec-Tech-Notes/3. Notes/In Hacking, Knowledge is power.md

 Before we do anything else, we need to get an idea of services running on the targets. (e.g running a webserver, or a Windows Active Directory Domain Controller).

-The first stage in establishing this “map” of the landscape is something called port scanning.
+The first stage in establishing this “map” of the network infrastructure is something called port scanning.
+In other words, we want to see which IP addresses contain active hosts, and which do not.
+One way to do this is by using [[nmap - ping sweep (-sn)]]

 When a computer runs a network service, it opens a networking construct called a “port” to receive the connection.

-If we do not know which of these ports a server has open, then we do not have a hope of successfully attacking the target; thus, it is crucial that we begin any attack with a port scan
+If we do not know which of these ports a server has open, then we do not have a hope of successfully attacking the target; thus, it is crucial that we begin any attack with a port scan.

 #### Note for CTF setting